Supportive Wrongful Death Lawyers in Vallejo and Fairfield-Suisun

 - He or she is dependent on the deceased in another way, such as the surviving putative spouse (not legally married to the deceased, but believed in good faith to have been in a valid marriage with the deceased), child of a putative spouse, stepchild or parent

 - He or she is a minor who had lived in the deceased’s household for at least 180 days prior to the death and depended on the deceased for at least half of his or her financial support.

 Another important note regarding wrongful death litigation is that any claims for benefits are handled in civil court.
 Depending on the circumstances of the death, a criminal murder or manslaughter case may also occur.
 These two types of litigation are separate from each other and the outcome of one has no bearing on the outcome of the other In other words, you may win your civil claim for wrongful death benefits, but the defendant could still be acquitted in his or her manslaughter or murder trial.

 Seek the compensation to which you are entitled with help from our Fairfield-Suisun and Vallejo attorneys

 At the law firm of Favaro, Lavezzo, Gill, Caretti & Heppell, PC, we are sympathetic to the pain you are going through.
 Let us support you through this time and help you obtain rightful compensation for your loss.
 Call our lawyers at 707-552-3630 or contact us online to schedule a free consultation.

 Our availability is flexible, and we are happy to schedule appointments outside the normal workday hours at your convenience.
 Members of our staff speak Spanish, and we also offer Tagalog and Ilocano translation services.
-Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains offices in Vallejo and Fairfield, California, and represents clients throughout Solano County, Contra Costa County and Napa County.
+Favaro, Lavezzo, Gill, Caretti & Heppell, PC maintains offices in Vallejo and Fairfield-Suisun, California, and represents clients throughout Solano County, Contra Costa County and Napa County.